Confinement-induced Self-Pumping in 3D Active Fluids

-Previous theoretical studies of active matter have considered models with polar self-propelled constituents, or mutually aligning nematic constituents \cite{Ramaswamy2010,Marchetti2013,Elgeti2015,Bechinger2016,Zottl2016,Elgeti2016,Yoshinaga2017,Saintillan2018,Seifert2019,Needleman2017,Magistris2015,Doostmohammadi2018,Fodor2018,Baer2020,Shaebani2020}.
-Therefore, at least one of these ingredients --- self-propulsion or aligning interactions --- was thought to be required for spontaneous flows.
-However, experiments by Wu et al. \cite{Wu2017} demonstrated emergent flows in meter long channels with no orientational order, i.e. well below the isotropic-nematic (IN) transition density of the microtubule bundes.
-Moreover, the coherence of the flow was \emph{reentrant} as the size of the channel was varied, occurring only in channels with low aspect ratio cross-sections: $1/2\le H/W \le 2$, with $H$ and $W$ the height and width of the channel.
+Most previous theoretical studies of active matter, with a few notable exceptions\cite{Woodhouse2012,Thampi2015}, have considered models with polar self-propelled constituents\cite{Saintillan2007,Saintillan2008,Ishikawa2009,Subramanian2009,Baskaran2009,Hohenegger2010,Koch2011,Saintillan2012,Theillard2017,Saintillan2018,Mehandia2008,Hernandez-Ortiz2005}, or mutually aligning nematic constituents \cite{Ramaswamy2010,Marchetti2013,Elgeti2015,Bechinger2016,Zottl2016,Elgeti2016,Yoshinaga2017,Saintillan2018,Seifert2019,Needleman2017,Magistris2015,Doostmohammadi2018,Fodor2018,Baer2020,Shaebani2020}.
+Therefore, at least one of these ingredients --- self-propulsion or aligning interactions --- is often thought to be required for spontaneous flows.
+However, experiments by Wu et al. \cite{Wu2017} demonstrated emergent flows in meter long channels with no orientational order, i.e. well below the isotropic-nematic (IN) transition density of the microtubule bundles.
+Moreover, the coherence of the flow was non-monotonic as the size of the channel was varied, occurring only in channels with low aspect ratio cross-sections: $1/2\le H/W \le 2$, with $H$ and $W$ the height and width of the channel.
 This transition to spontaneous flow is thus an intrinsically 3D behavior, which cannot be explained by 2D models of active nematics \cite{Opathalage2019,Doostmohammadi2019,Shendruk2017,Hardouin2019}.

-Here, we show that a minimal theoretical description of extensile microtubules below their IN transition, which includes only the force-dipole and flow-aligning character of the bundles, exhibits a transition to self-pumping coherent flow that depends critically on dimensionality.
-The emergent flows are re-entrant with respect to the strength of confinement, in a manner closely resembling that of the experiments.
-We then expose the physical origins of this behavior by studying the system in a simpler geometry, confinement between two parallel plates.
-Finally, we use this understanding to propose design principles for self-pumping fluids.
+Here, we show that a minimal theoretical description of extensile microtubules below their IN transition, which includes only the force-dipole and flow-aligning character of the bundles, exhibits a transition to self-pumping flow that depends critically on dimensionality.
+We then reveal the physical origins of this behavior by formulating the aspect ratio dependence in terms of a confinement-induced length scale in the structure of the flow.
+Finally, we propose design principles for generating self-pumping flows in active fluids.
 The simplicity of our model implies that these design principles apply to a wide variety of seemingly disparate active matter systems.

 \emph{Model.} Consider $N$ non-interacting ellipsoids, each of length $l$ and diameter $b$ suspended in a fluid in $d$ dimensions.
 The center of mass of ellipsoid $i$, $\vec{r}_i$, evolves as $\partial_t\vec{r}_i=\vec{u}(\vec{r}_i)+\sqrt{2\kappa}\ \vec{\eta}^T(\vec{r}_i)$, where $\vec{u}(\vec{r})$ is the fluid velocity at position $\vec{r}$, $\eta^T_\alpha$ is a stochastic Gaussian white noise, and $\kappa$ is the translational diffusion constant.
 Let the axis of orientation of this ellipsoid, $\pm \hat{\nu}_i$ be defined along its axis of symmetry (length).
 In low Reynolds number flows, the time evolution of $\hat{\nu}_i$ is given by \cite{Taylor1923,Bretherton1962}